nmfs-ost/AA-SI_DataRoadMap/README.md

         4\.
 Harvest file-level metadata (CW or FM mode, number of channels, ...) - this confirms that the file is readable.</br>
     - **Output**: survey-level and file-level metadata.
 - **Level 1**
-    - Input: Level 0 data - raw data file, survey-level, and file-level metadata,
+    - **Input**: Level 0 data - raw data file, survey-level, and file-level metadata,</br>
-    - Harvest all ancillary data (e.g., motion, GPS, sound speed, attenuation, ...) recorded within the level 0 raw data file,
+        1. Harvest supplemental data (e.g., motion, GPS, sound speed, attenuation, ...) recorded within the level 0 raw data file,</br>
+        1. Determine whether GPS data are recorded in the raw data file,</br>
+            - If GPS data are not recorded:</br>
+                - Determine whether supplemental GPS data are available,</br>
+                - Inform the user that the file is not useable if no supplemental GPS data are available.</br>
+            - Continue if GPS data are recorded.</br>
-    - Apply quality assurance (QA)/quality control (QC) criteria, e.g.,
+        1. Apply quality assurance (QA)/quality control (QC) criteria,</br>
-        - Determine whether required supplemental data are missing (e.g., GPS)
+            - Determine whether required GPS data are missing,</br>
-        - Apply time-coordinate corrections
+            - Apply time-coordinate corrections,</br>
-        - Check for missing data
+            - Other QA/QC?</br>
-    - Continue if the file passes QA/QC
+        1. Continue if the file passes QA/QC</br>
-    - Reformat manufacturer-specified-format active-acoustic data to "Echopype" or <a href="https://htmlpreview.github.io/?https://github.com/ices-publications/SONAR-netCDF4/blob/master/Formatted_docs/crr341.html"> "ICES SONAR-netCDF4"</a> open formats,
+        1. Reformat manufacturer-specified-format active-acoustic data to "Echopype" or <a href="https://htmlpreview.github.io/?https://github.com/ices-publications/SONAR-netCDF4/blob/master/Formatted_docs/crr341.html"> "ICES SONAR-netCDF4"</a> open formats,</br>
-    - Collate calibration data and metadata for supplemental data,
+        1. Collate calibration data and metadata for supplemental data,</br>
-    - Output: Data files in Echopype open-format for active-acoustic data, and supplemental data and metadata to be used for processing the active-acoustic data.
+    - **Output**: Data files in Echopype open-format for active-acoustic data, and supplemental data and metadata to be used for processing the active-acoustic data.</br>
-        - The default is Echopype format, which we use as input to L2 and higher.
+        - The default is Echopype format, which we use as input to L2 and higher.</br>
-        - We also provide data in strict sonarNET-CDF4 format as output to L1.
+        - We also provide data in strict sonarNET-CDF4 format as output to L1.</br>
 - **Level 2**
     - Input: Level 1 data - files in Echopype format - i.e, with volume and point-backscatter in Python (<a href="https://docs.xarray.dev/en/stable/"> "Xarray"</a>) format,
     - Apply missing ancillary data (e.g., missing GPS),